Resistive random-access memory: Demonstrations

+Gb-scale ReRAM

+A 32 Gb 24 nm ReRAM was published by SanDisk in 2013 without many details other than a non-transistor access device, and metal oxide RRAM composition.

+A 16 Gb 27 nm ReRAM (actually CBRAM) was published by Micron and Sony in 2014.
+Instead of a 1T1R structure for one bit, two bits were split between two transistors and bottom electrodes while sharing the top portions (electrolyte, copper reservoir, and top electrode).

 HfO2-based ReRAM

-At IEDM 2008, the highest-performance ReRAM technology to date was demonstrated by ITRI using HfO2 with a Ti buffer layer, showing switching times less than 10 ns and currents less than 30μA.
+At IEDM 2008, the first high-performance ReRAM technology was demonstrated by ITRI using HfO2 with a Ti buffer layer, showing switching times less than 10 ns and currents less than 30μA.
 At IEDM 2010, ITRI again broke the speed record, showing <0.3 ns switching time, while also showing process and operation improvements to allow yield up to 100% and endurance up to 10 billion cycles.
 IMEC presented updates of their ReRAM program at the 2012 Symposia on VLSI Technology and Circuits, including a solution with a 500 nA operating current.

 ITRI had focused on the Ti/HfO2 system since its first publication in 2008.
 ITRI's patent 8362454 has since been sold to TSMC; the number of prior licensees is unknown.
 On the other hand, IMEC focused mainly on Hf/HfO2.
 Winbond had done more recent work toward advancing and commercializing the HfO2-based ReRAM.

+A Chinese group presented the largest 1T1R RRAM to date, a 64 Mb chip on a 130 nm process.
+10 million cycles were achieved, as well as an extrapolated retention of 10 yrs at 75 C.